-Tolkien Reading Day 2021: 'Hope and Courage' Resource Pack
+Tolkien Reading Day 2022: 'Love and Friendship' Resource Pack

-This is the resource pack for teachers and librarians for the Tolkien Reading Day 2021.
+This is the resource pack for teachers and librarians for the Tolkien Reading Day 2022.
 It includes a range of activities that can be used on the day itself or for a range of extracurricular workshops around the day.
 There is no designated order to the resources, it is up to the organiser to plan their own event.

-For the Reading Day, the Tolkien Society is teaming up with the Centre for Fantasy and Fantastic at the University of Glasgow and are using the hashtags #TolkienReadingDay and #TolkienReadingDay2021 which we encourage everyone taking part in the Reading Day to use.
+For the Reading Day, the Tolkien Society is encouraging schools, libraries, other institutes and groups to run their own events.
+We further encourage you to join the rest of us using the hashtags #TolkienReadingDay and #TolkienReadingDay2022 on social media.
 You can take part in this by sharing pictures of your event and the work produced on your institute's website and social media pages.
 If you do, you must ensure you follow the privacy laws and regulations of your country (e.g. GDRP) and please do include the hashtag provided.